-(Sister Ann McGrew completed her ministry at the Retreat Center in 2016, and became director of novices.
-In 2017, she continued in that role, but also became the local community treasurer at the Motherhouse and part-time director of religious education at St. Peter of Alcantara Parish in Stanley, Ky.)
+Sister Ann McGrew completed her ministry at the Retreat Center in 2016, and became director of novices.
+In 2017, she continued in that role, but also became the local community treasurer at the Motherhouse.
+On July 17, 2022, she began a four-year term as an elected member of the Leadership Council.

 Sister Ann McGrew’s mother was beloved in the Grayson County, Ky., community where she lived, and noted for always making people feel comfortable.

 Now it is Sister Ann’s mission to make others feel comfortable, as they seek a respite from their everyday lives to be still and find their way closer to God.

 Sister Ann is the executive director of the Mount Saint Joseph Conference and Retreat Center, a ministry she began in the summer of 2010 after completing her six-year term on the Ursuline leadership Council.

 “Being a retreat center director has always been a dream of mine,” she said.
 “I want to help people deepen their relationship with God.
 Being in a retreat center seemed like a good way to do that.”

 Sister Ann has been a teacher, a formation director, and a parish minister, but other than a year working part-time as program facilitator at the Center, she had no experience in a retreat center.

 “I think it’s a great fit,” she said.
 “The first year, I’ve been trying to find my balance.
 The staff is really good, very helpful, they know how to meet the needs of our regular groups.
 The most challenging part of the ministry is that the staff is very small.
 When we have a group stay a week or 10 days, it’s a challenge to meet all their needs.”